|

 You can combine parts of the Blue and Green Trails to do a slightly longer loop – roughly two miles – that takes you around the entire boundary of the park in a big loop.

-The color coded markers along the trail make it super easy to figure out where you’re going.
+The color coded markers along the trail make it fairly easy to figure out where you’re going.

 • Elevation Gain: 400 ft.